 We understand it can be stressful when your child is facing surgery and that it may be hard to know what to expect.
 That’s why we have put together a list of the most commonly asked questions and answers to help you and your child prepare for the big day.

 It is our policy not to allow family members or loved ones to accompany their child into the operating room or into the Phase I recovery areas of our facility.
-After surgery has been completed, your child will be in Phase I for approximately one hour, where they are closely monitored as they recover and wake up from the anesthesia.
-When they begin to wake, a nurse will come and get you, and have you stay with your child in our Phase II recovery area.
+After surgery has been completed, your child will be in Phase I, where they are closely monitored as they recover and wake up from the anesthesia.
+When they begin to wake, a nurse will transfer them to the Phase 2 recovery area where you will be waiting.

 It is normal for children not to be themselves immediately after surgery.
 The anxiety of having surgery, being in unfamiliar surroundings and the after-effects of anesthesia may cause them to be grumpy and out of sorts.
 These feelings, combined with post-surgical discomfort, may cause your child to cry, and sometimes inconsolably.
 Holding and comforting your child, talking to them softly and letting them snuggle with a favorite stuffed animal or blanket may help to calm them.